Removirt/skeleton-viewer/README.md

 ### Interactive Operations

-1. **Navigation**: Use the Z-slider to navigate through volume slices
-2. **Editing**: Click on the 2D slice view to add/remove skeleton points
-3. **Saving**: Click "Save Skeleton" button to persist changes
-4. **3D Exploration**: Rotate, zoom, and pan the 3D view for detailed analysis
+Navigate through volume slices using the Z-slider control.
+Edit skeleton points by clicking on the 2D slice view to add or remove points.
+Save modifications by clicking the "Save Skeleton" button to persist changes.
+Explore the 3D view by rotating, zooming, and panning for detailed analysis.

 ## Technical Details

 ### Dependencies

-- **Dash**: Web application framework
-- **Plotly**: Interactive plotting and visualization
-- **NiBabel**: NIfTI file format support
-- **NumPy**: Numerical computations
-- **scikit-image**: Image processing and skeletonization

-### Performance Considerations

-- Volume data is downsampled for display to maintain responsiveness
-- Skeleton points are stored in memory for real-time editing
-- 3D rendering uses optimized marker sizes and opacity levels
+The application requires Dash for the web application framework, Plotly for interactive plotting and visualization, NiBabel for NIfTI file format support, NumPy for numerical computations, and scikit-image for image processing and automatic skeletonization.

 ### File Naming Conventions

-The application uses intelligent file naming:

-- Skeleton files: `modified_skeleton_{number}.json`
-- Automatic number extraction from input filenames
-- Fallback to default naming when extraction fails
+The application uses intelligent file naming with skeleton files following the pattern `modified_skeleton_{number}.json`.
+Automatic number extraction from input filenames provides consistent naming, with fallback to default naming when extraction fails.